donaldraph/donaldraph/README.md

 $ cd ~/certs && ./rollout.sh --watch
 ```

 Nine certs, in a fixed order.
 The sequence is basically how a platform gets built: code → CI/CD → cloud → IaC → data → orchestration.
+Statuses below are live.

 | # | Certification | Status | Target |
 |:--|:--|:--|:--|